top of page

 Tension and conflict?
 Big time!
 John Bell

 I really enjoyed the story, the characters and the rich description.
-Once in I didn’t want it to end.
+Once I was in, I didn’t want it to end.
 I got to enjoy knowing the characters and wanted their story and my learning about a very foreign world of the stars, energy, and the powers of fate and destiny to continue.

 Rhoda Payne

-Liz discusses and reads from The Way Things Fall on Northumbeland Radio 89.7FM's Word on the Hill:
+Liz discusses and reads from The Way Things Fall on Northumberland Radio 89.7FM's Word on the Hill: